codeaprendiz/learn_devops/cloud/aws/task-000-aws-professional-exam-theory/lambda.md

 - Reserved concurrency – Reserved concurrency guarantees the maximum number of concurrent instances for the function.
 When a function has reserved concurrency, no other function can use that concurrency.
 No charge for this
 - Provisioned concurrency – Provisioned concurrency initializes a requested number of execution environments so that they are prepared to respond immediately to your function's invocations.
 Note that configuring provisioned concurrency incurs charges to your AWS account.

+## Notes

+- AWS Lambda is suited for creating serverless/stateless APIs and costs cheaper than AWS Fargate.

 ## Blogs

 [How do I troubleshoot Lambda function throttling with "Rate exceeded" and 429 "TooManyRequestsException" errors?](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-troubleshoot-throttling)